smburbach/cse15l-lab-reports/lab-reports/lab-report-1.md

 ![VScode-Image](/lab-report-images/vscode-open.png)

-However, yours won't have the 'Recent' section that is shown in this image.
-My VScode has this section becuase I've opened folders and files previously using VScode.
+However, you should know that yours won't have the 'Recent' section that is shown in this image.
+My VScode has this section becuase I've opened folders and files previously using VScode and this is not the first time I've opened the application!

 ## Remotely Connecting
 The next step is to remotely connect to a UCSD computer.